tomasulo/markdown-cv/index.md

 I am part of a small team that develops and maintains the SaaS solution of wohnungshelden.
 The product consists of several microservices (Spring Boot) that run on Google AppEngine and an Angular frontend.
 I also spend part of my time improving the continuous delivery pipeline and the build processes.

 *Technologies:*
-Java 8, Spring Boot, PostgreSQL, Maven, Google AppEngine, Google Datastore, Jenkins, Docker, Typescript, Angular
+Java 8, Spring Boot, PostgreSQL, Maven, Google AppEngine, Google Datastore, Jenkins, Kubernetes, Docker, Typescript, Angular

 ### IT Consultant